16 quick tips and tricks to simplify the way you work

 #5 Visualize custom fields

-When you use Custom Fields power-up to set up extra due dates, you can always visualize them as cards on the calendar or timeline.
+When you use Trello Custom Fields to set up extra due dates, you can always visualize them as cards on the calendar or timeline.
 It will bring more clarity on work happening across the board.

 #6 Drag and drop tasks in your timesheet